Surfytom/Swim2DPose/Pipeline/DWPoseLib/DWPoseREADME.md

 ### Config File

 The config file within the DWPoseLib folder can be adjusted to point to other weight and config files offered by the DWPose librariy.
 However, you must make sure these models have the same 133 keypoint output as the model we have installed for you.
-You must also make sure it is comaptible with MMPose.
+You must also make sure it is compatible with MMPose.

 ## Using DWPose

 To use DWPose Run the following command within the pipeline container command line:

 ```
-python3 Pipeline/main.py -m DWPose
+python3 Pipeline/main.py -m DWPose -i path/to/video.mp4
 ```

 If you don't have the pipeline container installed please follow the setup guide in the main [readme](https://github.com/Surfytom/Swim2DPose/blob/main/README.md#pipeline).